-- Add extra grated cheese and basil leaves to top.
+- Add extra grated cheese and more basil leaves to top.

-Feel free to add a chicken, shrimp, chickpeas, egg, or any other protein this dish.
-Although it is filling by itself.
+- Protein Option: Feel free to add chicken, shrimp, chickpeas, egg, or any other protein to this dish, although it is filling by itself.

 Nutrition based on 1.5 cups of Corn and without the Marina Topping

 Have you ever tried grits?
 Let alone cauliflower grits?